Smoking in Turkey: Tobacco

-Illicit Tobacco
+Illicit tobacco

 Turkey suffers from a severe and growing incidence of illicit tobacco consumption, spanning contraband and counterfeit tobacco products.
 In 2013 the estimated scale of illicit tobacco traffic in Turkey rose to 16.2 billion cigarettes per year.

 According to the World Health Organization this problem is exacerbated by weak governance and a lack of high-level commitment to investigate and prosecute these crimes, ineffective customs and border controls, as well as complicity from within the tobacco industry, notably from the producers of precursor materials used in the manufacture of cigarettes.
 While the overall consumption of tobacco in Turkey has declined over the last thirty years, the price of cigarettes rose 4.17% annually between 1970 and 2006, driven in large part by successive layers of VAT and excise taxation.

 The impact on street price for legitimate (taxed) products creates a lucrative market for illicit cigarettes that do not pay taxes and thus realize that margin as additional profit.
 Turkish security officials estimate the annual loss in tax revenue from illicit tobacco at around $9.5 billion.
-Counterfeit cigarettes are primarily purchased by younger and lower-income smokers, further exacerbating the health hazards universally acknowledged to be even worse than those associated with commercial tobacco products.

-In 2020 in Iraq cigarettes were among the cheapest in the world.
-Cigarettes are smuggled from Iran into Van Province.
+Cigarettes from Iraq were among the cheapest in the world in 2020, and they are smuggled into Van Province.

 Vapes allowed to be imported carried by each passenger for personal use as of 2020 are: “One electronic device that a passenger is currently using“ and “cartridges or solutions up to 30 ml, or 10 disposable electronic cigarettes in total”.

 Public knowledge and opinion

-As of 2024 most medical students incorrectly think that ecigs are as or more harmful than combustibles: under 5% vape (most of these also smoke) but over 15% smoke.
+As of 2024, most medical students incorrectly believe that e-cigarettes are as harmful or more harmful than combustibles: less than 5% of medical students vape (with most of them also smoking), and over 15% just smoke cigarettes.

 Tobacco control

 Turkey follows the WHO Framework Convention on Tobacco Control and uses MPOWER strategies.
 The sales of outdoor heaters have increased because entertainment venues provide heated outdoor seating for smokers.

-In July 2009 a customer shot and killed the owner of a restaurant in the southwestern town of Saruhanli because he was angry that his cigarettes had been confiscated.
+In July 2009, a customer shot and killed the owner of a restaurant in the southwestern town of Saruhanli, because he was angry that his cigarettes had been confiscated.
 A member of the state media watchdog commented on the television blurring in 2010: "Hülya Alphas said the blurring effect being employed so frequently works against the ban because it increases attention attracted to smoking by disrupting the concentration of viewers."